kscott94/CNVinject/README.md

 What CNVinject preserves:

 - breakpoints where possibe
-- native sequencing depth;
+- native sequencing depth
-- uneven and low coverage;
+- uneven and low coverage
-- whole-genome amplification artifacts;
+- whole-genome amplification artifacts
-- library-specific noise;
+- library-specific noise
-- duplicate reads;
+- duplicate reads
-- local mapping artifacts recorded in CIGAR string (mismatches, deletions, insertions);
+- local mapping artifacts recorded in CIGAR string (mismatches, deletions, insertions)
-- incomplete read pairs;
+- incomplete read pairs
-- read-length, insert-size, and alignment behavior.
+- read-length, insert-size, and alignment behavior

 ---

 > **Current implementation status**
 >
-> - `cnvinject del` --copy-number [0 to <2] is implemented for simulating deletions.
+> - `cnvinject del` --copy-number [0 to <2] is implemented for simulating deletions
-> - `cnvinject dup` is a placeholder for duplication simulation.
+> - `cnvinject dup` is a placeholder for duplication simulation
-> - `cnvinject mergepatch` is implemented for merging an edited patch or alignments back into the original full BAM.
+> - `cnvinject mergepatch` is implemented for merging an edited patch or alignments back into the original full BAM

 ---